 DATES FOR YOUR DIARY

-The next full council meeting is to be held at Polruan WI Hall on Monday 23RD of May 2016, commencing at 7pm.
+The next full council meeting is to be held at Whitecross Village Hall on Tuesday 27th of September 2016, commencing at 7pm.
 All welcome.